kb-dk/ds-datahandler/DEVELOPER.md

 Jetty is a servlet container (like Tomcat) that is often used for testing during development.

+This project can be started with

+`mvn jetty:run`,

-This project can be started with `mvn jetty:run`, which will expose a webserver with the implemented service at port 8080.
+which will expose a webserver with the implemented service at port 8080.
+To change that port to something else like 8181, run

+`jetty:run -Djetty.http.port=8181`

 If it is started in debug mode from an IDE (normally IntelliJ IDEA), breakpoints and all the usual debug functionality will be available.